 A 26-year-old primigravid woman admitted to our institution in active labor.
-The patient had been diagnosed with ichthyosis vulgaris during infancy.
+In her medical history, the patient had been diagnosed with ichthyosis vulgaris during infancy.
 Her parents had a consanguineous marriage and she had a younger sister exhibiting similar symptoms.
 She had been required to take measures to hydrate whole body with lotion or petroleum jelly.
 She denied other medical problems, and was not on any regular oral medications, her body mass index was normal range before pregnancy (22.8 kg/m).

 Dermatologic consultation was obtained for skin-care recommendations.
 Upon examination, exfoliative changes were observed on her trunk, back, and extremities.
 Mild palmo-plantar hyperkeratosis was noted.
+The patient was already paying close attention to the condition of the skin and was especially attentive in using petroleum jelly to heal any sores.

 The patient presented with labor pain.
 Due to arrest of labor, cesarean section was considered as the method of birth.
 Prior to surgery, abdominal area was surgically scrubbed with 10% povidone iodine solution and the patient was administered 2 g cefazolin at the time of surgery.
 A healthy female baby, weighing 2.74 kg, was delivered.
 The baby did not exhibit scaly skin.
+On the first postoperative day, dressing was removed, and wound was cleansed with povidone iodine.

 On postoperative day 3, local swelling, induration and erythema developed at the incision site with serous drainage, prompting the initiation of empiric antibiotic therapy with intravenous ampicillin/sulbactam.
 Next day, the amount of wound discharge increased and 2 cm wound dehissence was observed.
-Blood tests showed a white blood cell (WBC) count of $9.8 \times 10^3 / \mu L$ (normal range 4-10.3 $\times 10^3 / \mu L$ ) and Creactive protein (CRP, nephelometric) of 329 mg/L (normal range 0-8 mg/L).
+Blood tests showed a white blood cell (WBC) count of $9.8 \times 10^3/\mu$ L (normal range 4-10.3 $\times 10^3/\mu$ L) and Creactive protein (CRP, nephelometric) of 329 mg/L (normal range 0-8 mg/L).
 A sample for wound culture was collected.

 By the eighth day, the wound drainage became seropurulent and persisted.
-The skin sutures were taken out, revealing intact fascia (Figure 1).
-Her laboratory studies revealed WBC count of $30.72 \times 10^3/\mu$ L and CRP of 292 mg/L. Enterobacter spp was isolated from wound culture, leading to a change in antibiotics to intravenous meropenem.
-In eleventh day, the patient developed a fever up to 39°C, the second culture grew Enterobacter spp again.
+The skin sutures were taken out, revealing intact fascia.
+Her laboratory studies revealed WBC count of $30.72 \times 10^3/\mu$ L and CRP of 292 mg/L. Enterobacter spp was isolated from wound culture.
+Isolated pathogen was resistant to ampicillin/sulbactam, leading to a change in antibiotics to intravenous meropenem and continued wound dressing with rifampin.

+On the tenth postoperative day, the antibiotic treatment regimen was adjusted, with addition of metronidazole because of fever up to 38°C. In eleventh day, the patient developed a fever up to 39°C, the second culture grew Enterobacter spp again.
 Infectious diseases specialist added teicoplanin to antibiotherapy.